inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

 We recommend that you compile Inviwo using the latest version of XCode.
 We require C++20 support from the compiler.

-#### Git
-You will need a git client to acquire the source code.
-We strongly recommend using a graphical client such as [Fork](https://fork.dev) or [GitKraken](https://www.gitkraken.com/), although a command line client will also work.

-#### CMake
-You will need a recent version [CMake](https://cmake.org/download/), we recommend using the latest version.

 #### Dependencies
 You will need at least (we recommend using latest versions)
 - [Qt binaries](https://qt.io/download-open-source/) >= 6.